noahlange/gecs/README.md

 ### System composition

-**gecs** offers three system composition functions that allow you to structure your game's system flow without forcing you to wrap systems in complex branching logic.
+**gecs** offers a handful of system composition functions that allow you to structure your game's system flow without forcing you to wrap systems in complex branching logic.

 The `sequence()` and `parallel()` functions accept an array of systems or system functions and return another system "wrapping" the ones passed in.